sjunnesson/PlotterHPGL/Plotter/examples/PlotterLabels/Readme.md

-#Circles
+#Labels

-Draws a set of 6 different circles with different resolution
+Draws 10 labels in a radial pattern in three different font sizes.